mhdproject/mhdvanleer/README.md

 A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+First build the Docker container and tag it:
 ```
-docker build -t mhd .
+docker build --tag mhd .
 ```

-And repeat
+Then run the container

 ```
 docker run -it mhd /bin/bash
 ```

-You can use
+For visualisation, you can use
 ```
 python3 ../see.py
 ```